Android-9/overthewire-leviathan/WARGAMES.md

 One simple solution is to use brute-force.

-Create a bash script that runs the binary file with every possible combination (remember to create a temporary directort first):
+Create a bash script that runs the binary file with every possible combination (remember to create a temporary directory first):

 ```bash
 #!/bin/bash